The Power of Emotional Marketing: Connecting with Consumers on a Deeper Level

 Photo Source: MarketingWeek, 2013

-It was not so much an ad for a new jacket as it was an ad for establishing brand values.
-The slogan “Don’t buy this jacket” was centered around the idea of overconsumption.
-It was meant to bring awareness to the fact that people all too often buy and discard things, to the great detriment of the environment.
+It is not so much an ad for a new jacket as it is an ad for establishing brand values.
+The slogan “Don’t buy this jacket” is centered around the idea of overconsumption.
+It is meant to bring awareness to the fact that people all too often buy and discard things to the great detriment of the environment - a problem even more relevant during the Christmas season.

-They had strong values as a high-quality, low-waste company and knew that the customers they wanted to attract would have the same values.
+Patagonia has strong values as a high-quality, low-waste company and knew that the customers they wanted to attract would have the same values.
 Instead of trying to target every possible customer they could, they stayed true to their demographic and focused on the things that really mattered to them, even if it meant turning down sales.
-Their advertising would continue to stay true to the company values and build a strong, trusting community around their brand and purpose.
+Their advertising would continue to align with company values rather than sales, building a strong, trusting community around their brand and purpose.

-It seems there is no “Special magic trick" to gaining customers.
+In the end, there's really no special magic trick to gaining customers.
 It’s simpler than that, actually.
-The key to good advertising seems to be honesty and showing that your values as a company match the values of your audience.
-Customers like to feel emotionally connected to the things they put their money toward.
+The key to good advertising often boils down to honest and effective communication of company values, and this could not be more true than during the most sentimental time of year.
+Customers like to feel emotionally connected to the things they spend money on, and that emotion can also propel spending decisions in ways they didn’t even consider.
 So if you’re finding yourself struggling to market your business, ask yourself: How can you connect to your consumer?
-What value can you bring that would really benefit the people you want to reach, and how is it different from the value that similar companies provide?
-And you will be on the path to building a stronger, more successful business.
+What value can you bring that would truly benefit the people you want to reach, and how is it different from the value that similar companies provide?
+Answer this and you will be on the path to building a stronger, more successful brand.